-On this day in 1916, with World War I in full swing, the popular monarch Franz Josef of Austria dies at the age of 86, after reigning for 66 years.
+On this day in 1916, with World War I in full swing, the popular monarch Franz Joseph of Austria dies at the age of 86, after reigning for 66 years.

 Some of Karl’s greatest efforts were directed toward ending the First World War.
 In April 1917, he and his foreign minister, Ottokar Czernin, visited Kaiser Wilhelm II of Germany to press the need for peace.
 The empire, they said, could not hold out much longer.
 At the same time, unbeknownst to Czernin, Karl was already in secret peace negotiations with Britain and France.
 His wife, Zita, was French; her brother, Prince Sixte Bourbon-Parma, acted as an intermediary in the negotiations.
 The negotiations foundered when Karl stubbornly refused to cede any territory to the Italians; the following year, France made the negotiations public to great effect during Germany’s spring offensive in 1918.
 Furious with Karl’s deception, Czernin resigned, and the Germans never again trusted the emperor.